Brandon-noh/AnActualWebsite/index.md

-## Welcome to My SSBU Guide
+## Welcome to My Genshin Impact

-Here, you can start learning how to play Super Smash Bros Ultimate

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+Here, you can learn about some of the best genshin characters

+### Kaedehara Kazuha

+5-star anemo swordfighter

 ### Markdown